 FIGURE 5. smFRET kinetic measurements confirm that SRP-RNC binding is sensitive to nascent chain length.
 All results shown use the nucleotide-labeled assay.
 A and B, cumulative distributions of arrival times (A) and residence times (B) of SRP binding events to RNCs with different length nascent chains.
 Insets show a magnification of the curves within the dashed lines.
 Experiments were performed as described (for Fig. 4A).
 Dashed lines indicate fits to double exponential distributions ($n \ge 192$).
 C, $K{d(app)}$ values for SRP-RNC binding to RNC stalled with different length nascent chains derived from the data in (A and B).
-Each colored line connects affinities determined by the same pairing of binding rates: fast arrivals with either long (B), or short (B) residence times and slow arrivals with either long (B), or short (B) residence times and slow shown in B and B from which the affinities were estimated.
-B0, fold difference of affinities shown in B1.
-Colors are the same as in B2.
-Note that the B3 axis is split to accommodate fold differences larger than 9.
+Each colored line connects affinities determined by the same pairing of binding rates: fast arrivals with either long (blue), or short (red) residence times and slow arrivals with either long (green), or short (purple) residence times.
+Error bars indicate error propagated from the \pm 95% confidence interval of fits for the data shown in A and B from which the affinities were estimated.
+D, fold difference of affinities shown in C. Colors are the same as in C. Note that the y axis is split to accommodate fold differences larger than 9.

 with the nucleotide-labeled smFRET assay.
-Similarly, SRP binding to 105-aa RNCs pushed the detection limits of the assay, as indicated by arrival times $\sim\!2.5$ longer than the 240 s measurement window imposed on the system by dye photobleaching, indicating that that only a relatively fast-arriving subset of a slow-arriving set of SRP-105-aa RNC binding events could be observed.
+Similarly, SRP binding to 105-aa RNCs pushed the detection limits of the assay, as indicated by arrival times \sim 2.5 longer than the 240 s measurement window imposed on the system by dye photobleaching, indicating that that only a relatively fast-arriving subset of a slow-arriving set of SRP-105-aa RNC binding events could be observed.
 Thus, SRP binding to RNCs with nascent chains shorter than 55 aa or longer than 105 aa has at least a 12-fold lower affinity than SRP binding to 75-aa RNCs.